alisw/AliPhysics/PWG/EMCAL/READMEemcCorrections.txt

-/*! \page READMEemcCorrections EMC Correction Framework
+/*! \page READMEemcCorrections EMCal Correction Framework

-# EMC Correction Framework
+# EMCal Correction Framework

 The new EMCal correction framework centralizes all of the analysis-level EMCal corrections into a single task:
 AliEmcalCorrectionTask.
 This task coordinates the running of a configurable list of individual "correction components", where a